 The game started with a bang as not even 15 seconds into the match, Baptista drew a penalty in the box.
-The Brazilian got behind the defense and was brought down by Je-Vaughn Watson, who stepped on the back of his foot as he tried to turn towards goal.
+The Brazilian got behind the defense and was brought down by Je-Vaughn Watson,as he tried to turn towards goal.

 Captain Kaká jumped on the opportunity and scored the penalty, going right up the middle as Revolution goalkeeper Bobby Shuttleworth guessed the wrong way.

 After the goal, New England came out off the restart pressing high and creating chances.
 In the 11th minute, a turnover in Orlando’s half of the field almost turned into a good counter for the Lions, but Rivas was brought down by theGershon Koffie, who was subsequently shown a yellow card.

 Meanwhile, New England continued to hold possession and Orlando continued to play off the counter.
 While the Lions continued to constantly defend their end of the pitch, they were still able to create opportunities to score.
 Their most notable chance of the half came in the 25th minute, when Orlando was able to earn a corner, but Cerén’s subsequent shot went high over the goal.